MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-export-data.md

   - Matrices with only one row and/or values but no columns will be exported as table (no right border separator)

-  - If the **Show on rows** toggle is set to 'On' in Power BI Desktop for a table or matrix visual, the visual format would not be preserved when data is exported to Excel
+  - If the **Switch Value to Rows** toggle is set to 'On' in Power BI for a table or matrix visual, the visual format would not be preserved when data is exported to Excel

   - If the **Row subtotals** toggle is set to 'Off' in Power BI Desktop for a matrix visual, but the matrix visual has expanded and collapsed sections, exported data will contain subtotals for rows.
 To work around this issue, use the **Expand | All** command from the visual's context menu.